Professor Terry Wilkins

 - His team invented a novel FTIR on-line measurement and control system essential for the success of global 1,1,1,2-Tetrafluoroethane (KLEA 134a) HFC refrigerant gas manufacturing plants replacing CFCs.
 In 2014, 2016 & 2018 the UN, EU, NASA, WMO, NOAA 2014 joint climate change panels showed HFCs have now reversed ozone layer thinning.
 The sector currently makes $17 billion HFC sales/year.

 - His engineering team reduced the organic chemical pollution into the river Tees, UK by 99% in 18 months from ICI’s giant Teesside manufacturing complex by developing low cost on-line total organic carbon sensors, environmental engineering and large chemical complex business management.
-These devices are used worldwide (Sales= $1.3billion/year)
+These devices are used worldwide (Sales= $1.3billion/year) to protect rivers from pollution from the chemical industry, petroleum industry and from airport fuel spills.

 UK & EU Research and Innovation Policy